gSchool/pixel-art-maker/README.md

 Add tools that augment the type of user interaction

 - Pencil tool: Click and drag across the canvas to paint pixels.
-- Selection tool: Click and drag across the canvas to paint all pixels that fall inside a rectangular selection.
+- Rectangle tool: Click and drag across the canvas to paint all pixels that fall inside a rectangular selection.

 ### Deployment